Bergamo

-With a population of around 120,000, Bergamo is the fourth-largest city in Lombardy.
-Bergamo is the seat of the Province of Bergamo, which counts over 1,103,000 residents (2020).
-The metropolitan area of Bergamo extends beyond the administrative city limits, spanning over a densely urbanized area with slightly less than 500,000 inhabitants.
-The Bergamo metropolitan area is itself part of the broader Milan metropolitan area, home to over 8 million people.
+With a population of 120,580 as of 2025, Bergamo is the fourth-largest city in Lombardy.
+Bergamo is the seat of the province of Bergamo, which counts more than 1,115,037 residents as of 2025.
+The metropolitan area of Bergamo extends beyond the administrative city limits, spanning over a densely urbanized area with slightly fewer than 500,000 inhabitants.
+The Bergamo metropolitan area is itself part of the broader Milan metropolitan area, home to more than eight million people.